-Copy: Given to the Thesis/Dissertation Advisor Copy: Given to the student's Department
+Copy: Given to the Thesis/Dissertation Advisor Copy: Given to the student's Department office.

-If the student was a participant of the RISE Program, another bound copy is submitted to this office.
 Additional bound or digital copies may be distributed among the thesis/dissertation Committee Members according to their requirements.
-If electronic Thesis/Dissertation documents are accepted by the UPR-Medical Sciences Campus Library, then the student may submit the dissertation as a PDF document.
 However, the student should ask his/her Advisor, Departmental Chair and Associate Dean if they would like the document in an electronic or paper format.